 Be aware of the harmonies in the music you are practicing.
 You don’t have to name them, but know how they sound!
 Playing a note on the violin without the harmony in mind, can lead to improper intonation.
 Playing with a pianist is one of the best and if done proper one of the most pleasing practices any violinist can do.
 When you hear the harmonies from a well tuned instrument, you can follow the overtones and place your beautiful violin sound on top of that!

 In the video I dive into some exercises, which can improve your intonation on the violin!

-If you want to learn more in depth information about intonation from me, Check out my course “Intonation Guide For Violinists”
+If you want to join my full course about intonation, Check out “Intonation Guide For Violinists”

 My best tips and tricks to learn vibrato: view vibrato blog